Resonance FM: History

 The London Musicians' Collective originally put together a four-week programme of radio art as part of 1998's Meltdown festival at the South Bank Centre, curated by John Peel.
-The station operated from the Royal Festival Hall on a month-long Restricted Service Licence on 107.3 FM.
+The station operated from the Royal Festival Hall on a month-long restricted service licence on 107.3 FM.

 Phil England, an organiser of the original broadcast, described the origins of the station in a text written to accompany the printed programme.
 The aim, he wrote, was "to raise the specter of radio art in a country where the notion has no common currency".

 After a four-year hiatus, the station returned on 1 May 2002 as part of the Ofcom Access Radio Pilot Scheme from studios on Denmark Street in the Soho area of London's West End.

 Resonance was awarded a five-year Community Radio licence in December 2005, enabling the station to broadcast 24/7.
 Ofcom extended the station's FM broadcasting licence in July 2010.

 Resonance FM resumed scheduled broadcasting in September 2007 after a short hiatus whilst moving into a new studio building on Borough High Street, Southwark; a short walk from the area where they launched in 1998.

 In 2011, Resonance presented a six-week exhibit at the Raven Row Gallery Exhibit in East London.
 The exhibition theme was the relation of sound to art, and included work from Max Eastley and Takehisa Kosugi.

+Between 2022 and 2024, Resonance won 'Network of the Year' an unprecedented three times in a row at the Audio Production Awards.